-Northwest rising to 20 knots Monday afternoon.
+Northwest rising to 20 knots overnight tonight.
 Sea becoming moderate.
-Easterly swell 1 metre developing.
-Fair visibility in the odd shower.
+Southeast swell 1 metre developing.
+Poor visibility in a period of rain Thursday morning.

 Bay of Islands Recreational Marine Area.

 A narrow ridge over the country moves eastwards today as a complex low approaches from the Tasman Sea.
 The low moves onto the North Island on Thursday, followed by a second ridge on Saturday.
 A front approaches New Zealand from the west on Sunday.

 Wednesday: Northwest 10 knots, rising to 15 knots this evening and tending northerly 15 knots overnight.
 Sea slight.
 Cloud increasing and the odd shower possible.
 Fair visibility in rain developing late evening.
 Thursday: Northerly 15 knots, turning westerly 10 knots but 15 knots north of Poor Knights Islands in the morning.
 Becoming northwest 15 knots everywhere in the afternoon, then rising to 20 knots in the north in the evening.
 Sea becoming moderate in the north in the evening.
 A period of morning rain with poor visibility, followed by a few showers.